AyeCode/invoicing/readme.txt

 = 2.8.49 - TBD =
 * Item Variations - Sell multiple pricing tiers (e.g. Personal, Business, Agency) from a single item, each with its own price and billing cycle - ADDED
 * Bank transfer subscription not advancing when renewal invoice is marked as "Paid (renewal)" - FIXED
+* Billing address state field not refreshing when country changes - FIXED
 * Renamed invoice status label "Renewal Payment" to "Paid (renewal)" for clarity - CHANGED

 = 2.8.48 - 2026-04-23 =